A$80,000 Salary After Tax in Australia

 Effective rate measures the whole salary; marginal rate measures the next slice.
 Here, 20.49% is the average deduction rate, while the next A$10,000 adds about A$6,800 net because the marginal rate is roughly 32%.

-Check Before Using the Number
+What to Check Before You Rely on the Number

 • At A$80,000, about A$14,788 of the total deduction stack comes from income tax layers, while A$1,600 comes from payroll or social contributions.